AgkTF/screenEntertainmentGuide/to-do.md

 ☐ Add error boundary

+☐ clean up the console logs

 ☐ Adjust the app for TV shows

+✅ Pagination in search results

+☐ cannot click on footer icons

 ✅ Select the correct category for the movie requests